Heermann's kangaroo rat: Distribution

-Home range and population density
+Habitat and population

-Home range

 With all the interconnected surface runways within a community composed of individual Heermann's kangaroo rats, it is incredibly difficult to narrow down individual home ranges.
 Because of this difficulty in distinguishing home ranges, the estimated values fluctuate greatly.
 In one study, more than half of all recaptured rats were found within 30.5 m of their first capture.
 Home ranges can be very different from each other and can consist of differing levels of vegetation.
 Most common areas are on coastal plains or ridges with shallow soil.

-Population density
+Their general range spans between the Tehachapi mountains and the Sierra Nevada.

 Population densities experience many ups and downs and have been shown to range between 2–30 /ha.
 There seems to be no way of predicting whether or not emigration has anything to do with these large fluctuations in population density.
 Typically, it is only the larger rats that take part in emigration, and females have been shown to exhibit this behavior more often than males.